This post may contain affiliate links. Please see our disclosure policy.

 Serving and Storing

-For meal prep: make the chicken ahead, and serve throughout the week with salad, or in a wrap.
+Meal prep: Make the chicken ahead, and serve throughout the week with salad, or in a wrap.
 Chicken will last for up to 1 week in the fridge.
+This keeps well in the fridge for up to 4–5 days.
+Great for lunches!

 Is this recipe Paleo and Whole30?